HolgerReiners/Azure-Manage-ServiceTagUDR/README.md

 ## input
 - cloudEnv [mandatory] - cloud environment information to use ['Public','USGov','China','Germany']
 - serviceTag [mandatory] - ServiceTag to use for the operation, as defined in the Azure Service Tag JSON
-- operation [mandatory] - management action of ervice tag IPs on the UDR [add or remove]
+- operation [mandatory] - management action of service tag IPs on the UDR [add or remove]
 - resourceGroup [mandatory] - resource group name, where the route table exist
 - routeTableName [mandatory] - route table to operate, must exist before. will not be created
 - routePrefix [optional] - route prefix, default 'STUDR' (service tag user defined route)